KJTI China Tour

 incomparable.

-where you will pass through Chinese customs and immigration and meet your
+will pass through Chinese customs and immigration and meet your onward

-onward transport to Kashgar which is accompanied by your local Kashgari
+transport to Kashgar which is accompanied by your local Kashgari guide.

 From Tashkurgan to Kashgar, the road descends more rapidly, passing through